- Studying Law at Yale

 - If the student has received student loans or other forms of financial aid, funds will be returned in the order prescribed by Federal regulations; namely, first to Federal Unsubsidized Direct Loans, if any; then to Federal Perkins Loans; Federal Direct Graduate PLUS Loans; next to any other Federal, State, private or institutional scholarships and loans; and finally, any remaining balance to the student.

 - Recipients of Federal and/or institutional loans who withdraw are required to have an Exit Interview before leaving Yale.
-Students leaving Yale receive an exit packet from Student Financial Services with instructions on completing this process.
+Students leaving Yale receive instructions on completing this process from Yale Student Financial Services.